geybriyel-se/Business-Application/README.md

 - **Search Functionality**: Provide a search feature to find specific job orders based on various criteria
 	- job order number
 	- customer's last name
-- DAO is configurable as it uses an interface
+- **Flexible DAO Implementation**: DAO is configurable as it uses an interface
 - **Basic Validation**: Implement validation rules using MySQL to prevent invalid input during job order creation and updates
 - **Command-line Interface**: Provide a command-line interface for interacting with the CRUD operations
 - **Data Persistence**: Store job orders and related information in a MySQL database using Hibernate